-The coalition has dubbed themselves FASTER Bay Area and presented their plan to the BART Board of Directors at a meeting in Oakland last Thursday.
+The coalition has dubbed themselves FASTER Bay Area and presented their plan to the BART Board of Directors at a meeting in Oakland on Thursday.
 According to their presentation, they project the tax could raise up to $100 billion over 40 years.

 The funds would be dispersed to regional transit districts, including BART, the Metropolitan Transportation Commission and others.
 The policy groups are primarily interested in "big, transformational projects that better connect jobs to housing through a more integrated transit system," according to a memo by BART general manager Robert Powers.